japila-books/apache-spark-internals/docs/SparkContext.md

 collectionAccumulator[T](name: String): CollectionAccumulator[T]
 ----

-You can use `longAccumulator`, `doubleAccumulator` or `collectionAccumulator` to create and register link:spark-accumulators.adoc[accumulators] for simple and collection values.
+You can use `longAccumulator`, `doubleAccumulator` or `collectionAccumulator` to create and register spark-accumulators.md[accumulators] for simple and collection values.

-`longAccumulator` returns link:spark-accumulators.adoc#LongAccumulator[LongAccumulator] with the zero value `0`.
+`longAccumulator` returns spark-accumulators.md#LongAccumulator[LongAccumulator] with the zero value `0`.

-`doubleAccumulator` returns link:spark-accumulators.adoc#DoubleAccumulator[DoubleAccumulator] with the zero value `0.0`.
+`doubleAccumulator` returns spark-accumulators.md#DoubleAccumulator[DoubleAccumulator] with the zero value `0.0`.

-`collectionAccumulator` returns link:spark-accumulators.adoc#CollectionAccumulator[CollectionAccumulator] with the zero value `java.util.List[T]`.
+`collectionAccumulator` returns spark-accumulators.md#CollectionAccumulator[CollectionAccumulator] with the zero value `java.util.List[T]`.

 [source, scala]
 ----